hablapps/app-twitter/README.md

 requirements* of typical Web 2.0 apps can be programmed in Speech.
 Thus, we abstract away from non-functional concerns relating to the persistence, presentation and web layers, and focus instead on the business logic of Twitter.
-Currently, the implementation is far from being complete, but we will eventually cover the 100% of these requirements.
-Promised!
+You can find explanations on the design of this app in the Speech [user guide](http://speechlang.org).
+Currently, the implementation is far from being complete, but it will eventually cover the 100% of these requirements.
+We promise!

 ## Compilation